kafka-ops/julie/README.md

 This tool is available in multiple formats:

-- As an RPM package
+- As an RPM package, for the RedHat alike distributions
+- As a DEB package, for Debian based distros
 - Directly as a fat jar (zip/tar.gz)

 The latest version are available from the [releases](https://github.com/purbon/kafka-topology-builder/releases) page.